Hunter Hillenmeyer: Regular season

+Playoffs

 Personal life

-Hillenmeyer pursued a Part-Time MBA program at the Kellogg School of Management at Northwestern University in Evanston, Illinois.
-An interview with Fox News Chicago revealed that Hillenmeyer is married to the daughter of Tim Floyd, former coach of the Iowa State, Chicago Bulls, and Southern California men's basketball teams.
-Hillenmeyer's father is a chef and restaurant owner in Tennessee.
+Hillenmeyer pursued a part-time MBA program at the Kellogg School of Management at Northwestern University in Evanston, Illinois.
+His father is a chef and restaurant owner in Tennessee.

+He is married to Shannon Floyd, the daughter of former college basketball and NBA coach Tim Floyd.
+The two were wed in 2008.

 In 2013, Hillenmeyer founded a company called OverDog, which allows fans to compete against pro athletes in video games over a mobile app.